Hiroko Sugiki, representative of the Japan Foundation, visited Movi – cooperation with the University of Jyväskylä deepening

 12.3.2026

-The Japan Foundation (https://www.jpf.go.jp/e/) is the world's largest and most significant organization promoting Japanese culture and language as well as international cooperation, with offices around the world.
-Representative of the foundation, Hiroko Sugiki, visited the University of Jyväskylä as her only destination in Finland.
-The Japan Foundation organizes the globally respected Japanese Language Proficiency Test (https://www.jlpt.jp/e/index.cgi), which has been organized by the Embassy of Japan in Finland once a year.
-There are plans to transfer the proficiency test in Finland to the University of Jyväskylä, Movi.
+A representative of the foundation, Hiroko Sugiki, visited the University of Jyväskylä as her sole destination in Finland.
+The Japan Foundation organises the globally respected Japanese Language Proficiency Test (https://www.jlpt.jp/e/index.cgi), which has been held in Finland once a year by the Embassy of Japan.
+There are plans to transfer the proficiency test in Finland to Movi at the University of Jyväskylä.

 During her visit, Hiroko Sugiki became acquainted with Movi’s activities.

-Movi has been collaborating with the Japan Foundation for a long time, and has been particularly active since 2011, when Movi's Japanese teacher Pauliina Takala completed supplementary Japanese teacher studies at the Urawa Teacher Training Centre.
-Movi has also received a grant from the Foundation for the production of learning materials.
-Movi's Japanese courses use the electronic Irodori learning material produced by the Japan Foundation.
+Movi has been collaborating with the Japan Foundation for a long time, and particularly actively since 2011, when Movi’s Japanese teacher Pauliina Takala completed supplementary studies for Japanese language teachers at the Urawa Teacher Training Centre.

 Movin japanin kielen ja kulttuurin tiimi ja kampuskoira Patsy pääsivät yhteiskuvaan Japan Foundationin Hiroko Sugikin kanssa.
 Kuvan otti Salme Korkala.